OpenUpSA/ansible-config/apps/gazettes-aleph/README.md

       - `dokku config:set gazettes-aleph-prod-web ALEPH_DATABASE_URI=...`
       - `dokku config:set gazettes-aleph-prod-worker ALEPH_DATABASE_URI=...`
       - `dokku config:set gazettes-aleph-prod-beat ALEPH_DATABASE_URI=...`

         Note, you can see what to paste in place of `...` by looking at the output of the link commands.
         In format: `postgres://aleph:***@dokku-postgres-gazettes-aleph:5432/gazettes_aleph`

 5. Deploy to each of `web`, `workers` and `beat` by pushing master to dokku remote
    - `git push dokku master`
+   - worker and beat use the same repository but different git remotes. beat is configured to override the Dockerfile CMD and run celery beat instead of celery worker.

 6. Dump and restore Postgres Database
    - `dokku postgres:import gazettes-aleph < /path/to/dump.postgrescustom`